-Technische Universität Dresden (TU Dresden) is one of the largest employers in Saxony (which is a federal state in the Eastern part of Germany).
-Because TUD is both an education institution and employer, one of their priorities is to welcome and supervise international interns and trainees.
+Technische Universität Dresden (TUD) is one of the largest employers in Saxony.
+Saxony is a German federal state in the Eastern part of Germany.
+Because TUD is both an education institution and an employer, one of their priorities is to welcome and supervise international interns and trainees.

-TU Dresden is a comprehensive university and offers a wide variety of study paths.
-The university also pursues internationally aligned interests and prioritizes their detailed internationalization strategy, which is implemented by a multitude of staff members and institutions.
+TUD is a comprehensive university and offers a wide variety of study paths.
+The university also pursues internationally aligned interests and prioritizes their detailed internationalization strategy, which has been implemented by a multitude of staff members and institutions.

-Please use the following list of contacts to connect with the right person:
+Please consider the following list of contacts to connect with the right person:

-The International Office (Akademische Auslandsamt): responsible for international partnerships with other global universities and management of study exchanges for numerous programs.
-Overall, the International Office mainly focuses on studies abroad.
+The International Office is responsible for international partnerships with other global universities and the management of study exchanges for numerous programs.
+International students who intent to study at TUD can therefore consult the following page.

 LEOSACHSEN manages international internships.
-We arrange grant scholarships for students and staff, and manage internship exchange programs.
+Our office arranges grant scholarships for students and staff, and manages internship exchange programs.

-Furthermore, we support and welcome international interns who are staying in Dresden, affiliated institutions. non-educational private organizations, and public organizations throughout Saxony.
+Furthermore, we support and welcome international interns at TUD, affiliated institutions and the Saxon economy, as well as non-educational private organizations, and public organizations throughout Saxony.

-- We provide information on application procedures at TU Dresden.
+- We provide information on application procedures at TUD

-- If a Professor agrees to host you for an internship, we invite you to TU Dresden.
+- If a Professor agrees to host you for an internship, we invite you to TUD

-- If mandatory internships shall exceed the 3 months period, proof of duty must be provided (such as an excerpt from examination regulations or a written confirmation from your home university).
+- If mandatory internships shall exceed the 3 months period, proof of duty must be provided (such as an excerpt from examination regulations or a written and signed confirmation from your home university).

-- During your internship at TU Dresden you will not be enrolled at the university, but will be considered a TU Dresden employee.
+- During your internship at TUD you will not be enrolled at the university, but will be considered a TUD employee.
 Therefore, you do not need to adhere to strict application deadlines and procedures.
-However, you must provide proof of being an international university student during your internship.
+However, you must provide proof of being an international university student thoughout your internship.

 - Alumni can only be accepted based on exceptional conditions and only if their examination regulations afford the internship period in order to finish the study course.